rweichler/cylinder/README.md

 ## wat???

-This lets you animate your icons when you swipe pages on the SpringBoard.
+This is a jailbreak tweak that lets you animate your icons when you swipe pages on the SpringBoard.

 The kicker about this one is two things: